gugarosa/brainy/README.md

 ### Handlers

-Any route that needs to be used within this API should be handled by this package.
+This package should handle any route that needs to be used within this API.

 ### Learners